Vladimir Shatalov: Early life

-Vladimir Shatalov was born on December 8, 1927, in Petropavlovsk, Akmolinsk Governorate, Kazak ASSR, Russian Soviet Federative Socialist Republic, Union of Soviet Socialist Republics (now Petropavl, North Kazakhstan Region, Kazakhstan).
+Vladimir Shatalov was born on 8 December 1927 in Petropavlovsk, Akmolinsk Governorate, Kazak Autonomous Socialist Soviet Republic, Russian Soviet Federative Socialist Republic, Union of Soviet Socialist Republics (now Petropavl, North Kazakhstan Region, Republic of Kazakhstan).
 His father, Aleksandr Borisovich Shatalov (1890–1970), was a railway engineer and an early recipient of the Hero of Socialist Labour.
 His mother, Zoya Vladimirovna Shatalova (née Nikolskaya; 1900–1980), was a housewife.

 In 1941, Shatalov graduated from the 6th Grade Secondary School No.4 in Leningrad.
 During his school years, Shatalov was engaged in aircraft modeling in the Pioneers Palace.
 In 1941, he took part in the Defense of Leningrad for a month and a half, along with his father at the "Svyazrem-1" repair and restoration train.
 He helped to build the "Road of Life" across the frozen Lake Ladoga.
 This was the only route into the city during the bitter winters.
 Shatalov went back to Petropavlovsk, where his family left for evacuation.
 In 1943, Shatalov graduated from the seven-year school in Petropavlovsk.